samdauwe/webgpu-aquarium/readme.md

 npm start
 ```

-Launch [Chrome Canary](https://www.google.com/chrome/canary/) with the `enable-unsafe-webgpu` flag set and open the aquarium scene using the url 'http://localhost:8080/dist'.
+Launch [Chrome Canary](https://www.google.com/chrome/canary/) with the `enable-unsafe-webgpu` flag set (at [chrome://flags/#enable-unsafe-webgpu](chrome://flags/#enable-unsafe-webgpu)) and open the aquarium scene using the url 'http://localhost:8080/dist'.
 Other browsers were not tested yet, see the [Implementation Status](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) page for updates on browser support.

 ## Local development